-- Distribution system water quality issues (THM formation, corrosion, biofilm, etc.)
+- Distribution system water quality issues (biofilms, corrosion, disinfection byproducts)

-Because of the unique laboratory space and direct access to wastewater, technology research, development and testing takes place at the bench, pilot, and demonstration scale.
-University of Arizona faculty and staff, visitors, and students all contribute to research initiatives and outcomes at WEST Center.
+Because of the unique laboratory space and direct access to wastewater, technology research, development and testing takes place at the bench and intermediate field scale.
+Work at the WEST Center is conducted by University of Arizona faculty, staff, undergraduate and graduate students, postdocs, and visiting scientists.

 Anammox for Side Stream Treatment of Effluent aims to investigate the efficiency and cost-savings of removing NH4 from effluent using the anammox process.